Dottikon: Economy

+Transport

+Dottikon shares a railway station with Dintikon.
+The station is located on the Aargau Southern Railway line and is served by services of the Aargau S-Bahn and the S42 of the Zurich S-Bahn, which is a rush-hour service.

 Religion

 From the 2000 census, 1,545 or 52.0% were Roman Catholic, while 628 or 21.2% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 2 individuals (or about 0.07% of the population) who belonged to the Christian Catholic faith.